 The process allows the body to heal.
 It is a vital component of the healing process.
 Whenever I feel an animal’s body needs a “break” from dealing with external sources, we fast.
 As usually too much has been going in and on the body.
 It is amazing the results which are achieved.

 The body recalibrates, the body heals, the behavior becomes less erratic and more settled, temperature of the body regulates, there is a whole shift in the being as energy resources in the body are allocated to bring the body back into homeostasis.

 Usually this means going on vegetable broth so the body is being supported with the essential minerals and vitamins.
 This means the body does not have to work so hard to process the heavy composition of food.
-It can then focus on healing, the organs can finally do the job they have been trying to do, clearing the unwanted.
+It can direct the energy resources of the body to focus on healing.
+The organs finally have some much needed down time do the job they have been trying to do, clearing the unwanted.